About the Trust

 Some of the organisations we have supported recently are

-• Age UK Exeter - for the provision of advice and support for older people
+• Age UK Exeter - support for isolated and vulnerable people

 If you would like to make a request for funding please see Applying for a Grant.